datazoompuc/datazoom.social/README.md

 The basic individual identifier – stored as `id_ind` – combines the household id with:

-- `V1023` – Type of Area: Capital, in the Metropolitan Region, or not;
+- `V2003` – Order number: individual's unique number within their household;

 - `V2007` – Sex;